Point Park Professors, Student and Alumni Honored at Golden Quill Awards

 Wednesday, June 05, 2013

-School of Communication adjunct professors, alumni and a graduate student earned top honors at the Press Club of Western Pennsylvania's 49th annual Golden Quill Awards on May 13.
+School of Communication part-time professors, alumni and a graduate student earned top honors at the Press Club of Western Pennsylvania's 49th annual Golden Quill Awards on May 13.
 Award winners and finalists included:

-- Andrew Conte, adjunct professor, enterprise/investigative series; business/technology/consumer series; and the club's Ray Sprigle Memorial Award: Daily Newspapers and Wire Services for "$hadow Economy," written with Lou Kilzer and Jim Wilhelm, Pittsburgh Tribune-Review.
+- Andrew Conte, part-time professor, enterprise/investigative series; business/technology/consumer series; and the club's Ray Sprigle Memorial Award: Daily Newspapers and Wire Services for "$hadow Economy," written with Lou Kilzer and Jim Wilhelm, Pittsburgh Tribune-Review.

 - Jasmine Goldband, journalism and mass communication alumna, health/science/environment series, for her photography in "Journey for Recovery," with reporter Adam Smeltz, Pittsburgh Tribune-Review.